naol45/Tica_Brands/README.md

-# my-first-naol
+# my-first-project
-it is my first repository
+it is my first ever repository built for ICT Club